2025 Award Recipient

 The NLS board, in conjunction with the Chair, invites committee members with the intent of ensuring a representative committee (in terms of seniority, interdisciplinarity, multiple nationalities, and sex).
 The role of the Chair is to guide the Committee through its decision and work with the incoming NLS Awards Coordinator (Brett Neely, networkleadershipscholars@gmail.com) in organizing the process.

-- Award winner will be notified by June 1st, 2023
+- Award winner will be notified by July of the award year

-- Award will be conferred at the 2023 Academy of Management Annual Meeting.
+- Award will be conferred at the Academy of Management Annual Meeting of the award year.

 Previous Award Winners